Animal Care

 What can I do next?

-This course will provide you with the relevant knowledge to progress towards employment in areas such as veterinary nursing, kennel/cattery work, zoo keeping, farm/park work and animal grooming etc.
+This course will provide the relevant knowledge to progress towards employment in areas such as veterinary nursing/receptionist, kennel/cattery work, zoo keeping, farm/park work and animal grooming etc.

 On completion of the course students could progress to the Level 3 Extended Diploma in Animal Management.